 c.
 Where stubouts of streets occur on abutting properties, and the extension of those streets will mean the loss of significant trees, tree clusters, or heritage trees, it is understood that tree loss may be inevitable.
 In these cases, the objective shall be to minimize tree loss.
 These provisions shall also apply in those cases where access, per construction code standards, to a lot or parcel is blocked by a row or screen of significant trees or tree clusters.

-RESPONSE: There are no heritage or otherwise significant trees existing on the site.
+RESPONSE: All roads adjacent to the property are existing, and no extensions are proposed.
+Construction access is not impeded by the significant trees on the site.
 The standards of this section do not apply.